Causal Intersectionality and Dual Form of Gradient Descent for Multimodal Analysis: a Case Study on Hateful Memes

-In our investigation of local explanation \cite{chaiExplainableMultiModalHierarchical2021,heeExplainingMultimodalHateful2022}, we selected a representative pair with both text and image confounders: $\{(T_1,I_1),(T_1,I_0),(T_0,I_1)\}$.
-We highlighted individual $attattr$ scores to showcase $MIDAS$ patterns across samples (Fig. 6).
-For instance, in the image confounder analysis, U36 captures the contrast between a woman in a truck and cargo within it (1st and 3rd row).
-Similarly, in the text confounder analysis, the model attended to dishwasher and driving (1st and 2nd row).
+To see if we can interpret the single hateful-benign pair, we extracted local explanation \cite{chaiExplainableMultiModalHierarchical2021,heeExplainingMultimodalHateful2022}.
+A representative pair (Fig. 5) illustrates that UNITER captures the contrast between a woman and cargo in image confounder analysis (first and third row), and the model similarly attended to the words \textit{dishwasher} and \textit{driving} for text analysis (first and second row).